Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 Fortunately, the idea seemed to depress Daar most of all.
 He actually *deflated,* like the heaviest weight ever had just been thrust back atop his shoulders, and gazed sadly off into the distance for a moment.

-"Well...anyway.
+"Well... anyway.
 Y’know what?
 That shit’s depressing.
 I’m takin’ a day off with some o’ my most bestest here, so let’s fuckin’ do something fun!" he rallied, and growled merrily.
 "Naydi’s spendin’ the evenin’ with her most bestest sisters an’ I’d be the dumbest ‘Back *ever* ‘ta interrupt that.
-An’ I’d maybe wanna go downstairs an’ play again...but I kinda want tacos an’ now I’m feelin’ like I should go strike out with Leela again!"
+An’ I’d maybe wanna go downstairs an’ play again... but I kinda want tacos an’ now I’m feelin’ like I should go strike out with Leela again!"

-Thompson looked bewildered. *"...You* strike out?"
+Thompson looked bewildered. "*...You* strike out?"

-*"Erryone* strikes out, pup!
+"*Erryone* strikes out, pup!
 An’ a good thing, too, it keeps me grounded!
 You should come with, enjoy some good food ‘fer a change!"

 "Are…" Thompson shot a hopeful, *hungry* look at Arés. "...Are tacos allowed?"